pradhanhitesh/mlproject-cli/README.md

 `mlproject` is a lightweight Python package + CLI tool for bootstrapping Machine Learning (ML) project structures.
 It helps you quickly scaffold standard folders like `config/`, `src/`, `experiments/`, and `notebooks/` so you can focus on your code instead of boilerplate setup.

+You can view this projects built using `mlproject-cli`: [Diabetic Retinopathy - Predicting risk of macular edema using OCT images](https://github.com/pradhanhitesh/diabetic-retinopathy-kaggle)

 ## Features

 * Scaffold a clean ML project structure with one command